mountaineerbr/shellChatGPT/man/README.md

 This script acts as a wrapper for ChatGPT, DALL-E, Whisper, and TTS endpoints from OpenAI.
-Additional service providers such as LocalAI, Ollama, Anthropic, Mistral AI, GoogleAI, Groq AI, GitHub Models, and Novita APIs are also available.
+Additional service providers such as LocalAI, Ollama, Anthropic, Mistral AI, GoogleAI, Groq AI, GitHub Models, Novita, and xAI APIs are also available.

 With no options set, complete INPUT in single-turn mode of the native chat completion.